janaki-sasidhar/url_shortener_python/README.md

 # url_shortener_python
-This is a simple url shortener made using cut.ly API.
+This is a simple url shortener made using [cutt.ly](https://cutt.ly/cuttly-api) API.